 Zapus hudsonius (Meadow Jumping Mouse)

-Microtus pennsylvanicus (Meadow Vole) (Lower Vine Brook, 11/12/12 9am) This one is living in tunnels under our front garden.
+Microtus pennsylvanicus (Meadow Vole) (Lower Vine Brook, 11/12/2012 9am (2), 12/10/2021 1pm) The first 2 photos are of one that is living in tunnels under our front garden.
 This entrance is in the window well.
+The third photo is of one that is living under the bird bath, I think, in the back yard.

 Microtus pinetorum (Woodland Vole)